nazimbo/fake-news-detector/README.md

 ## Step 3: Feature Extraction

 We now need to convert the text data into numerical data that the machine learning model can understand.
 This is done using the TF-IDF vectorizer.

+### TF-IDF

 TF-IDF stands for Term Frequency-Inverse Document Frequency.
 It is a numerical statistic that is intended to reflect how important a word is to a document in a collection or corpus.
 Term Frequency of a word in a document = (Number of times the `word` appears in the document) / (Total number of words in the document)

 Inverse Document Frequency of a word = log((Total number of documents) / (Number of documents containing the `word`))